Elementary Music Lessons to Start the Year Fresh – January 2026

 January Holidays and Observances

-There are a LOT of holidays and observances during January!
-The most important is Martin Luther King, Jr. His actual birthday is January 15, but this year it will be celebrated nationally on January 16.
+There are a LOT of holidays and observances in January!
+The most important is Martin Luther King, Jr. His actual birthday is January 15, but this year it will be celebrated on January 19.

 - January 1 – New Year’s Day